CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/README.md

 * Cloud: Just upgrade the App from Splunk Cloud UI.
 * Post upgrade (for both On-Prem and Cloud) please execute the validation steps:
   * Run `| maxminddbupdate` search from the `Auto Update MaxMind Database` App.
-    * In ideal scenario, it should show message `Max Mind Database updated successfully.` to show that License key is updated successfully.
+    * In ideal scenario, it should show message `Max Mind Database updated successfully.`